microsoftgraph/msgraph-training-javascript/user-auth/README.md

 ## Configure the sample

-1. Rename [appSettings.example.ts](./graphtutorial/appSettings.example.ts) to `appSettings.ts` and update the values according to the following table.
+1. Rename [appSettings.example.js](./graphtutorial/appSettings.example.js) to `appSettings.js` and update the values according to the following table.

     | Setting | Value |
     |---------|-------|